GarrettPeake/OrgChart/Scratch.md

 Dont' shuffle in cont context update between use and tool results.
 Don't update at all if no updates

 Everything is so slow due to knowledge passing.
 Each subagent has to generate a response for the parent and that generation takes ages.

+Provide designers a "virtual" design file that is stored in the .orgchart folder /designs.
+Have a copy of the read, write, and edit tools called ...Design

 ## Notes